monsterxx03/gospy/README.md

 - Don't work with binaries build with pie mode(go build -buildmode=pie), eg: official released dockerd binaries.
 For some reason, pie binary keeps debug info, but stripped the `.gopclntab` section, don't know how to handle it so far...

+## FAQ

+#### How it works?

+Read DWARF ino from ELF binary(embed by go compiler), parse some basic global variables'(runtime.allgs, runtime.allglen...) virtual memory address, then read target process's memory space to recreate runtime structs(runtime.g, runtime.p, runtime.m, runtime.sched...)

+### How to read remote process's memory space?

+There're three ways:

+- `PTRACE_PEEKDATA`, it can only read a long word(8 bytes) at a time.
+If we want to read a continuous memory space, need to call it multi times.
+- `process_vm_readv`, available after kernel 3.2, can read a continuous block of process memory space, not exposed directly in go, maybe need cgo to call?
+- Read `/proc/{pid}/mem` directly, it's the easiest way on linux.
+Also more efficient than a syscall in go.

+gospy takes the third way(`/proc/{pid}/mem`).
+Bad side is sudo privilege is required.

+### Is there any overhead on remote process?

+Yes.
+By default, gospy use `PTRACE_ATTACH` to suspend target process to get a consistent memory view, after reading, `PTRACE_DEATCH` to resume target process.

+If `--non-blocking` option is provided, gospy will do memory reading directly, won't suspend target process.

+### If target process's binary is striped, any workaround without restarting target process?

+You can compile a binary with debug info and specify with  the `--bin` option.
+Ensure compile with same code revision, same go version.

+### Can gospy spy itself?

+Yes :)

 ## TODO

+- Support dump more variable types
 - Optimize performance